Quantum field theory and inverse problems: Imaging with Entangled Photons: Acknowledgments

 \section{Acknowledgments}

 M.~L. was partially supported by the Advanced Grant project 101097198 of the European Research Council, Centre of Excellence of Research Council of Finland (grant 336786) and the FAME flagship of the Research Council of Finland (grant 359186).
+The second author has been partially funded by the Science Committee of the Ministry of Science and Higher Education of the Republic of Kazakhstan (Grant No. A22683207).
 L.O. and M.N. were supported by the European Research Council of the European Union, grant 101086697 (LoCal), and the Research Council of Finland, grants 347715, 353096 (Centre of Excellence of Inverse Modelling and Imaging) and 359182 (Flagship of Advanced Mathematics for Sensing Imaging and Modelling).
-J.~C.~S was partially supported by the NSF grant DMS-1912821 and the AFOSR grant FA9550-19-1-0320.
-Views and opinions expressed are those of the authors only and do not necessarily reflect those of the funding agencies or the EU.
+The views and opinions expressed are those of the authors only and do not necessarily reflect those of the funding agencies or the EU.

+In this appendix, we reprise the derivation of the system \eqref{eq:dynamics1}.
+The details are presented in \cite{KS2}.

+We consider a model for the interaction between a quantized massless scalar field and a system of two-level atoms.
+The atoms are taken to be identical, stationary and sufficiently well separated that interatomic interactions can be neglected.
+The overall system is described by the Hamiltonian

+where $H_F$ is the Hamiltonian of the field, $H_A$ is the Hamiltonian of the atoms and $H_I$ is the interaction Hamiltonian.
+In order to treat the atoms and the field on the same footing, it is useful to introduce a real-space representation of $H$~\cite{KS1}.
+The Hamiltonian of the field is of the form